michali/FluentHttpClientMock/README.md

 `AbsoluteRequestUri` returns the absolute URI that the HTTP client used to make its last HTTP call `RequestContent` returns the content body that the HTTP client sent last

+## Building the project
+The project uses [Cake](https://cakebuild.net/) for its build process.
+Running `build.ps1` (Remote Signed script) will version and compile the project, run the unit tests and create a NuGet package.
+If you don't want to package the project at this moment, you can change the final build task on the last line (`RunTarget("Package");`) to "`Test`".

 The mocker is written in .NET Standard 2.0